 A warm welcome for visitors to Sunday services is always guaranteed!

 The Bewglas Centre shares the church grounds.
-It is a Christian Youth Centre offering self-catering accommodation for up to 35 people and may be booked on a weekly or weekend basis or even for a day conference.
+It is a Christian Conference/Residential Centre offering self-catering accommodation for up to 35 people and may be booked on a weekly or weekend basis, or even for a day conference.
 Click the heading above for further details.

 Carrigart Presbyterian Church is now on Facebook!
 Please like and share.